 With all that is at stake, both socially and professionally, taking the steps necessary to refute the charges and get back to living your life is essential.
 Retaining legal counsel right from the very start will immediately put you in an advantageous position, giving you the time and resources to develop a truly effective defense strategy.

 Call (972) 233-5700 or fill out an online form to schedule a free and confidential consultation with Law Offices of Richard C. McConathy today.
-The legal team proudly represent individuals from the north Texas counties of Dallas, Kaufman County, Parker County, Grayson County, Collin, Wise, Johnson, Tarrant, Denton, Ellis and Rockwall.
+Contact the Law Offices of Richard C. McConathy today for a consultation about your alleged offense in Irving, Dallas, Carrolton, Richardson, and surrounding areas of Dallas County, Texas.

 A commercial vehicle driver with a blood alcohol content of .04 or higher is considered intoxicated under Texas state law.
 Any commercial vehicle driver operating a commercial vehicle in Texas with a BAC of .04 or higher can be subject to all of the punishments handed out for other drivers who had a BAC of .08 or higher.